earchibong/Springboot-EC2-Jenkins/documentation.md

 <br>

-## Create an IAM user for Jenkins to access AWS services
+## Create an IAM Role for Jenkins to access AWS services
 - Give the user IAM user the necessary permissions to access ECR and ECS.

 I already have a user `terraform jenkins` that was created prerviously so i'm going to add permissions for ECR and ECS.
 However, here are the steps for creating a user and attaching permissions:

-- in `iam` console, create a user group `springboot`
+- in `iam` console, create a role (name it whatever you want)
-- add your user (my user is `terraform-jenkins`) or create one later if it doesn't already exist
+- I already have a role created `ECR-Jenkins`
 - click `add permissions`
- - select the permission +Policies to add to the user group:
+ - select the permission + Policies to add to the role:
     - ECS: `AmazonECS_FullAccess`
     - ECR: `AmazonEC2ContainerRegistryFullAccess`
     - EC2: `AmazonEC2FullAccess`
     - ECS: `AmazonECSTaskExecutionRolePolicy`
-- if you don't have a user already, create a new user and then add them to your new group

 <br>